jayant-yadav/sdl2-hackathon/README.md

 ## If you want to use AWS
+_Contact persons for help with the AWS setup: Kim, Joakim, Chiara._

 Your team will be provided with EC2 instance on AWS.
 Go to the private group channel (e.g. group 4 will get access to #group4 channel).
 In that channel you will find the key (.pem) file to access the instance with ssh and the instance ID of your group.
 Note that the key is an openssh key.
 1. ```mkdir SDL2_AWS``` directory and ```cd``` into it.
 2. download the your-team.pem file in the folder you have just created